mike-brookes/BeagleBone-I2C/README.md

 **This class is intended to be extended by classes for specific I2C devices (e.g LSM303DLHC)**

-Designed specifically to run on the BeagleBone Black and provide an class that can easily be extended.
+Designed to run on the BeagleBone Black and provide a class that can easily be extended.

 This project is a sub project of Quadro - Quadro contains the compiled binary for this class.